Mandatory COVID-19 Vaccination Policy

 If Staff or Students are dishonest with regard to their participation in testing, testing result or vaccination status, they will be terminated with cause or be immediately and permanently withdrawn from their program of study in accordance with the Withdrawal Policy.

-If a Staff member or Student without an approved exemption (medical or other ground pursuant to the Human Rights Code) refuses to be fully vaccinated after October 22, 2021 (without both vaccine shots), they will no longer be able to work or attend class on-site at Michener.
+If a Staff member or Student without an approved exemption (medical or other ground pursuant to the Human Rights Code) refuses to be fully vaccinated after October 22, 2021 (without both vaccine shots), they will no longer be able to work or attend class at Michener.

 In order to have received both doses of a Health Canada-approved vaccine by October 22, 2021, Staff and Students should receive their first dose by no later than September 24, 2021.
 Until two weeks after receiving both doses of a Health Canada approved vaccine, Staff and Students must continue to comply with the requirements of the rapid antigen COVID-19 testing program.